bennyfactor/urlexpress/README.txt

 All the fun of bit.ly without unwittingly supporting Gaddafi, right on your own webserver.
 Based on linx which was based on lilURL.

-License: GPL3
+License: GPL3 (see below)

 Free to modify, redistribute or whatever it is Richard Stallman wants.

 ----------------------

-Version 1.0 Aleph-1-CURRENT (git)
+Version 1.0 Aleph-2 RELEASE "screaming babies in mozart wigs"
 ----------------------

 How to install: